-Beginning in 2014, and accelerating during 2015 and 2016, the Incorporated Research Institutions for Seismology (IRIS) will deploy up to 294 seismometers in Alaska as part of EarthScope’s USArray observatory.
-EarthScope explores the structure and evolution of North America using continuous recordings from broadband seismometers and surface deformation measured from precision GPS sensors.
-IRIS has operated the USArray Transportable Array (TA) since 2004, tasked originally with migrating a footprint of 400 seismometers across the contiguous United States.
+The Incorporated Research Institutions for Seismology (IRIS), with cooperation and support from the Alaska Earthquake Center and University of Alaska-Fairbanks Geophysical Institute, is in the process of deploying 261 seismometers in Alaska as part of EarthScope’s USArray observatory.
+EarthScope explores the structure and evolution of North America using continuous recordings from broadband seismometers and surface deformation measured with precision GPS sensors.
+IRIS has operated the USArray Transportable Array (TA) since 2004, originally migrating a footprint of 400 seismometers across the contiguous United States.
 TA stations are sited in a wide variety of environments, typically operate for ~2 years, provide data with real time telemetry, and produce high quality recordings with an average return of over 98%.
-In October 2013 the footprint, encompassing nearly 1700 individual stations, completed its eastward migration.
-Per the successful funding of the IRIS SAGE Proposal, the current TA footprint will be demobilized between now and the fall of 2015 and will begin to redeploy as a single, static footprint in Alaska and northwestern Canada through 2018 (Figure 1).
+In October 2013 that footprint, encompassing nearly 1700 individual stations, completed its movement across the lower-48 U.S. With the successful funding of the IRIS SAGE Proposal, the TA is being redeployed as a single, static footprint in Alaska and northwestern Canada through 2018 (Figures 1 and 2).
 The Transportable Array Advisory Committee (TAAC) advises on the operation and technical performance of the TA, in the context of EarthScope's science goals and changes in annual budgets.
-Many TA stations are remaining in the contiguous U.S. as the separately funded project, CEUSN.
+Many lower-48 TA stations remain as part of a separately funded project, CEUSN.

-In order to operate in the challenging conditions of these high latitudes, the construction and configuration of TA stations in Alaska requires significant changes from the established design (Figure 3).
+In order to operate in the challenging conditions of these high latitudes, the construction and configuration of TA stations in Alaska requires significant changes from the established design (Figure 4).
 Remote stations will likely be contained in an insulated, above-ground enclosure similar to those developed for EarthScope’s Plate Boundary Observatory (PBO) GPS stations, which already operate in Alaska.
-This hut will contain a seasonally dependent power system, with a high energy density air-cell/lithium-ion battery cluster providing power over winter and a solar power system recharging these and providing power during the summer.
-This setup will power a Quanterra Q330 datalogger connected to a three-component broadband seismometer (STS-4B, T120PH, CMG-3T, etc.) residing in an augered hole of several meters depth or cored hole directly into bedrock.
-In some cases, where access and site conditions permit, the familiar TA tank containing a vault instrument (e.g. T240, STS-2) may be used.
+This hut will contain a seasonally dependent power system, with a high energy density air-cell/lithium iron phosphate battery cluster providing power over winter and a solar power system recharging these and providing power during the summer.
+This setup will power a Quanterra Q330 datalogger connected to a three-component broadband seismometer (STS-4B/5A, T120PH, CMG-3T, etc.) residing in an augered hole of several meters depth or hammer drilled directly into bedrock.
+In some cases, where access and site conditions permit, a traditional subsurface TA tank containing a vault instrument (e.g. T240, STS-2) may be used.
 The standard TA atmospheric sensor package containing a MEMS state-of-health barometer, NCPA infrasound sensor, and SETRA microbarograph will be included with each station.
 Additional sensors that have been suggested for deployment include a meteorological pack, strong-motion sensor, and/or soil temperature profiler.
 The footprint of each site will be around 10 by 20 feet.
-Our minimum goal is to maintain near-real time (12-24 hours, many within seconds) state-of-health telemetry via cellular or satellite phone service at some stations, but in at least some circumstances complete, high sample-rate data may only be obtained during in-person servicing of stations once or twice per year.
+Our minimum goal is to maintain near-real time (12-24 hours, many within seconds) state-of-health telemetry and low-sample-rate waveforms via Inmarsat BGAN telemetry, but in at least some circumstances complete, high sample-rate data may only be obtained during in-person servicing of stations once or twice per year.
 With a datalogger capacity of up to 32 GB storage, the stations are capable of maintaining a complete record from a lengthy deployment.

-Figure 3: Original design schematic for an Alaska TA station, click to enlarge.
+Figure 4: Schematic for an Alaska TA station, click to enlarge.

 In October 2012 four new stations were deployed across Alaska and Yukon in order to evaluate different sensor emplacement strategies and understand seasonal variations in station performance as continued preparation for the main Alaska TA deployments.
-These stations operate in a variety of environments and are being closed studied to hone site construction and sensor emplacement strategies.
-All stations are telemetered with data being delivered in real-time and accessible through the IRIS DMS.
+These stations operate in a variety of environments and their performance further refined site construction and sensor emplacement strategies.
+All stations are telemetered with data being delivered in real-time and accessible through IRIS.
 Station EPYK has been deployed with the support and cooperation of Yukon Geological Survey and Natural Resources Canada.
 As with TOLK, several of these stations produce data at least equal to, and in most cases considerably better than, the average performance of the original TA sites.
-All data from these stations are available in the IRIS archives under the TA network code.

 An unprocessed seismogram of a M4.5 earthquake recorded at EPYK, ~171 km away.